2024–25 Auburn Tigers men's basketball team

 The 2024–25 Auburn Tigers men's basketball team represented Auburn University during the 2024–25 NCAA Division I men's basketball season as a member of the Southeastern Conference.
 The team's head coach was Bruce Pearl in his 11th and final season at Auburn.
 The team played its home games at Neville Arena in Auburn, Alabama.

 Pearl won his 214th game for Auburn at Texas on January 7, surpassing Joel Eaves for the most wins in school history.

-Auburn finished the regular season with a overall record and a mark in SEC play, earning the program the No. 1 overall seed in the 2025 NCAA tournament.
+Auburn finished the season with a overall record and a mark in SEC play, earning the program the No. 1 overall seed in the 2025 NCAA tournament.

 As the No. 1 seed in the 2025 SEC Tournament, held at Bridgestone Arena in Nashville, Tennessee, Auburn began its postseason run in the quarterfinals with a 62–57 victory over No. 8 seed Ole Miss.
 In the semifinals, the Tigers faced No. 4 seed Tennessee and were narrowly defeated 70–65, ending their bid for the conference tournament title.

-Auburn received a bid to the 2025 NCAA tournament, also as the No. 1 seed.
+Auburn received a bid to the 2025 NCAA tournament, as the tournament's No. 1 overall seed.
 They were seeded in the South region.
 In the First Round, the Tigers defeated No. 16 seed Alabama State, 83–63.
 They went on to beat No. 9 seed Creighton, 82–70, in the Second Round.
-In the Sweet Sixteen, Auburn overcame No. 5 seed Michigan with a 78–65 victory, and then secured a 70–64 win over No. 2 seed Michigan State in the Elite Eight to claim the South Regional title and advance to the Final Four for the second time in school history.
+In the Sweet Sixteen, Auburn overcame No. 5 seed Michigan with a 78–65 victory.
+In the Elite Eight, they defeated No. 2 seed Michigan State by a score of 70–64 to claim the South Regional title and advance to the Final Four for the second time in school history.

 However, their season came to an end with a 79–73 loss to SEC rival and eventual champion Florida in the Final Four.
 Chad Baker-Mazara led Auburn with 18 points, while Johni Broome added 15 points and seven rebounds despite playing through a right elbow injury that limited his second-half performance.

+Auburn's 32 victories in the 2024–25 season surpassed the program's previous single-season record set by the 2018–19 team, which won 30 games.

 Pearl would retire from coaching only a month prior to the 2025–26 season, leaving his son Steven in charge.